We're Sorry, Live Chat is Currently Unavailable

 Reporting A Non-Emergency Repair

-Reporting a repair to Platform is quick and easy, you can:
+Reporting a non-urgent repair to Platform is quick and easy, you can:

 Customers - Please register to the new Platform Portal facility by clicking here.